Mr-Coxall/makecode-arcade-turtle-logo-hello_world/README.md

 ```

 ## Step 5
 Now that we have a turtle object, you can ask it to say something.
-Drag out the ⇢``myTurtle say "Hello, World!" ⊕``⇠ block and place it inside the ⇢``on start``⇠ block at the bottom.
+Drag out the ``myTurtle say "Hello, World!" ⊕`` block and place it inside the ``on start`` block at the bottom.

 ```blocks
     let myTurtle = turtle.fromSprite(sprites.create(img`